u-eff-gee/utr/README.md

 Event generation is done by classes derived from the `G4VUserPrimaryGeneratorAction`.
 In the following, the two existing event generators are described.

 By default, `utr` uses the Geant4 standard G4GeneralParticleSource.
-To use the AngularDistributionGenerator of `utr`, which implements angular distributions for Nuclear Resonance Fluorescence (NRF) applications, unset the `USE_GPS` option when building the source code (see also [3 Installation](#installation)):
+To use the AngularDistributionGenerator of `utr`, which implements angular distributions for Nuclear Resonance Fluorescence (NRF) applications, unset the `USE_GPS` option when building the source code (see also [3.3 Build configuration](#build)):

 ```bash
 $ cmake -DUSE_GPS=OFF .